Poecilopsettidae

-The Poecilopsettidae are a family of flatfish in the order Pleuronectiformes, comprising three genera and 21 species.
+The Poecilopsettidae are a family of flatfish, comprising three genera and 21 species.
 Species are typically demersal, living on marine bottoms at depths between 60 and 500 m in the Indo-Pacific and northwestern Atlantic; the deepest recorded occurrence is 1636 m in the deepwater dab, Poecilopsetta beanii.
 Sizes range from 9 to 19 cm in length, though most species are usually under 15 cm long.
 Diets consist of zoobenthos.